CiscoTestAutomation/genie/docs/changelog/2022/april.rst

         * All switches (active and standby) now appear in the switch_num dictionary
     * Modified ShowIpRoute
         * Updated the key and value of "source_protocol_dict" dict
+    * Modified ShowSystemIntegrityAllMeasurementNonce
+        * Added yang parser for ShowSystemIntegrityAllMeasurementNonce
+        * Modified the parser name to showsystemintegrityalltrustchainnonce

 * ios
     * Modified ShowIpStaticRoute